1chooo/1chooo.com/apps/web/src/contents/posts/three-methods-to-access-environment-variable-values-in-python.md

   - os.getenv
 summary: "In Python, you can access environment variables using the `os` module, which provides a property called `environ` that contains the environment variables.
 In this post, I will share with you three methods to access environment variable values in Python."
 banner: /images/banner/posts/three-methods-to-access-environment-variable-values-in-python.png
-alt: 'Three methods to Access environment variable values in Python'
+alt: "Three methods to Access environment variable values in Python"
 mathjax: false
 ---